 Tuesday, 26 November 2019

-quantum field theory - Feynman $ivarepsilon$-prescription in path integral by adding an imaginary part to time
+quantum field theory - Feynman ivarepsilon-prescription in path integral by adding an imaginary part to time

-It is known that the well-definiteness of the path integral leads to the Feynman's $i\varepsilon$-prescription for the field propagator.
+It is known that the well-definiteness of the path integral leads to the Feynman's iε-prescription for the field propagator.
 I've found many ways of showing this in the literature, but it is precisely the way that I have learned in my QFT course (and which I have not found in literature) that I do not understand.

 Context of the problem